emendoza8/counter_Extension/README.md

 A simple Chrome extension that displays a floating counter overlay.

 ## Features
-- Type `vvv` quickly to increment the counter
+- Type `iii` quickly to increment the counter
+- Type `ddd` quickly to decrement the counter
 - Type `rrr` to reset
-- Works anywhere (including text inputs)
+- Works anywhere except Google-based pages
 - Floating overlay UI
 - Persistent count using localStorage
+- Draggable overlay

 ## Installation